hoxu/encrb/README.md

     $ ./encrb $HOME/documents $HOME/projects some.server.eu:/home/user/backups/

-First run will generate a random password, save it to KEYFILE and prompt for encfs settings (pressing enter picks the defaults).
+First run will generate a random password, save it to PASSFILE and prompt for encfs settings (pressing enter picks the defaults).
+Encfs KEYFILE is also created.
 Further runs will not require any user input.

 Usage
 -----